Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

-These bolts hold the blades of mowers in place and they’re known as reverse threaded.
-When a bolt is reversely threaded, it’s turned to the left or counterclockwise when tightened and clockwise or on the right to be loosened.
+These bolts hold the blades of mowers in place, and they’re known as reverse-threaded.
+When a bolt is reversely threaded, it’s turned to the left or counterclockwise when tightened and clockwise or to the right to be loosened.

-Standard fashion bolts are turned to the right or clockwise to be tightened and on the left or counterclockwise to be loosened.
+Standard fashion bolts are turned to the right or clockwise to be tightened and to the left or counterclockwise to be loosened.

-Also known as left-hand bolds, these anticlockwise bolts are the same as regular bolts, except for the fact that the ridges wrap around the cylinder in an opposite direction.
+Also known as left-hand bolts, these anticlockwise bolts are the same as regular bolts, except that the ridges wrap around the cylinder in the opposite direction.

 These bolts are less common and used only in specific situations, such as in lawnmowers rotating on the right side.